-The submenu represented in Table 73 is for setting the ACPI power options.
+The submenu represented in Table 74 is for setting the ACPI power options.

-Feature Options Description ACPI Suspend State S1 State Specifies the ACPI sleep state.
-S3 State (default) Wake on LAN from S5 Stay Off (default) In ACPI soft-off mode only, determines how the Power On system responds to a LAN wake-up event.
+Feature Options Description ACPI Suspend State S1 StateS3 State (default) S1 is the safest mode but consumes more power.
+S3 consumes less power, but some drivers may not support this state.
+Wake on LAN from S5 Stay Off (default)Power On In ACPI soft-off mode only, determines how the system responds to a LAN wake-up event.